Yoginidhanokar/E-commerce-OneCart/README.md

 # E-commerce-QuickCart

-This is an updated version of QuickCart by Sanchi.
+This is an updated version of QuickCart by Yogini.